- News & Events

-In addition to the general sociology major, students may choose from one of three options for a more focused selection of coursework.
+In addition to the General Sociology major, students may choose from three options for a more focused selection of coursework.
 Students interested in crime and criminal justice can choose an option in Criminology, while students concerned with the causes and consequences of social inequality can select an option in Inequality and Social Justice.
 Students interested in rural and environmental issues can pursue an option in Rural and Environmental Change.
-These options allow students to concentrate their studies in a particular area of interest while acquiring a solid foundation in the discipline of Sociology.
+These options allow students to concentrate their studies in a particular area of interest, while acquiring a solid foundation in the discipline of Sociology.

-Criminology is an intriguing field of study that examines the making of law, the nature and extent of crime and criminality, and efforts to control crime.
-The option builds upon the required course work in sociology and allows students to pursue extended study of crime and the criminal justice system.
-The criminology option prepares students for careers in criminal justice research or administration, as well as further graduate work at the doctorate level at another university.
+Criminology is a field of study that examines the making of law, the nature and extent of crime and criminality, and efforts to control crime.
+This option builds upon the required course work in Sociology, and allows students to pursue an extended study of crime and the criminal justice system.
+The Criminology option prepares students for careers in criminal justice research or administration, as well as further graduate work at the doctorate level at another university.
 Please refer to Undergraduate Requirements for more information about the Criminology option.

 Hands-on learning to apply theories of inequality